 The statement added, "He is feeling better and looks forward to returning home soon.
 We will issue a statement when he is released for further rest and recovery at home."

 Last spring Carter fell, prompting him to get hip replacement surgery.

 A few months later, on Oct.
 6, he hit his head after falling and received 14 stiches.

 Later in October he fractured his pelvis in another fall and was hospitalized.

-Carter was hospitalized in early November ahead of a procedure to relieve pressure on his brain.
+And In early November he was also hospitalized ahead of a procedure to relieve pressure on his brain.